lumaier/securedrop-formalanalysis/README.md

 ## `malicious_user.spthy`

-This model is addresses the weaker adversarial setting: malicious user.
+This model addresses the weaker adversarial setting: malicious user.

 To reconstruct the proofs from `models/proofs/malicious_user_analyzed.spthy` open the model in the GUI.
 All lemmas can be automatically proven by pressing `a` (there is an oracle `models/oracles/malicious_user.py`).